 Commercial projects in particular are often under greater scrutiny when it comes to regulatory compliance, and an experienced CM will know how to navigate the complexities associated with various rules and regulations.
 Some considerations may include zoning laws, permits, ordinances, environmental restrictions, contaminant remediation, and other factors impacting the job site.

 Regulations by the Occupational Safety and Health Administration (OSHA) also require strong adherence to ensure the health and wellbeing of workers and owners.
 Many public sector projects have their own set of compliance concerns, such as schools, courthouses, and jails; some industries, such as healthcare, require sanitation, dust control, and other measures to help ensure patient health and safety.

 There is one critical aspect of a project that won’t cost the owner or CM more money – yet without it could be a project’s downfall: communication.
 Project owners and construction managers should be able to rely on each other’s clear, honest, and transparent communication throughout the project.
 Project owners should not feel like they need to keep checking in with their construction manager for updates or to see how things are going.
 Set clear expectations for both sides up front.

 A record of strong communication is one way a construction manager builds a solid reputation.
 This reputation also extends to subcontractors, vendors, and others in the trades that they work with every day.
 Building mutual respect helps build a solid, cohesive team to get the job done right.

-If you’re ready to get started on planning your building project, contact the experienced team at The Samuels Group.
+Looking for more info?
+Check out 10 Questions to Ask a Commercial General Contractor and when you’re ready to get started on planning your building project, contact the experienced team at The Samuels Group.
 Our commercial construction company specializes in high-profile projects from healthcare, educational, and government facilities, to specialized buildings like museums, planetariums, sports complexes, and others.
 We’ll work closely with you to make your project a standout success.